-Calendar year

-January 1 through December 31 of the same year.
+Calendar year January 1 through December 31 of the same year.
 For new enrollees, the calendar year begins on the effective date of their enrollment and ends on December 31 of the same year.

-Clinical Trials Cost Categories

-- Routine care costs costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitalizations related to treating the patient's condition whether the patient is in a clinical trial or is receiving standard therapy - Extra care costs costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care - Research costs costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes
+Clinical Trials Costs Categories Routine care costs - costs for routine services such as doctor visits, lab tests, x-rays and scans, and hospitilizations related to treating the patient's condition, whether the patient is in a clinical trial or is receiving standard therapy.

+Extra care costs - costs related to taking part in a clinical trial such as additional tests that a patient may need as part of the trial, but not as part of the patient's routine care.

-Coinsurance
+Research costs - costs related to conducting the clinical trial such as research physician and nurse time, analysis of results, and clinical tests performed only for research purposes.

-Coinsurance is the percentage of our allowance that you must pay for your care.
-See page
+Coinsurance Coinsurance is the percentage of our allowance that you must pay for your care.
+See page page 15.

-Copayment

-A copayment is a fixed amount of money you pay when you receive covered services.
-See page 13.
+Copayment A copayment is a fixed amount of money you pay when you receive covered services.
+See coinsurance, and copayments) for the covered care you receive.